Kaayzeer/Kaayzeer/README.md

 # Hi there, I am Nikolas Rosinelli
 ### Front-end Developer
 I have a deep love for code and a passion for creating cutting-edge digital experiences.
 My expertise lies in HTML/CSS and JavaScript frameworks such as React and Redux, but I am constantly exploring new technologies to expand my skill set.
-Currently, I am also taking an online course on Node through Udemy to further broaden my knowledge.

 I am dedicated to staying up-to-date on the latest industry trends.
 Whether working independently or as part of a team, I always strive to create high-quality, user-centered solutions.